jakubiakdev/mist/README.md

 - Resolving steamID

 # Registering slashcommands
-You need to do this, otherwise you won't have an option to interact with your instacne
+You need to do this, otherwise you won't have an option to interact with your instance

 ## For a single server
 `node firstrun.js guild <type in id of your guild>`